Who I think I am.

 So for now, I try to remember the people I used to be.
 And hope that who I am now honors them a little bit.

-I also write speculative fiction.
-I’m obsessed with how our senses can carry us through time.
-Smell that bread baking and feel my Granny right next to me.
+*I write speculative fiction (science fantasy?
+Dark fantasy?
+Contemporary fantasy?
+The genres overlap).
+I’m obsessed with how our senses, if allowed, can carry us through time.
+Smell that bread baking and feel my long-gone grandmother right next to me.
+Pull an old quilt over my chin and there I am, sorting out the pieces of fabric with Granny.
 Hear bluegrass music and there’s my mom and dad, dancing in the kitchen.
-Pull an old quilt over my chin and there I am, sorting out the pieces with Granny.
-See a baby kitten and I’m back in my small bedroom on Christmas Day, throwing that baby doll to the ground and sneaking kittens into my brand new baby doll carriage.
-Taste frozen custard and it’s summer 1976 and I’m in the rear seat of a station wagon, still wet from the swimming pool.
+See a baby kitten and I’m back in my small bedroom on Christmas Day, throwing a baby doll to the ground and sneaking kittens into my brand new baby doll carriage.
+Taste frozen custard and it’s summer 1976 and I’m in the back seat of a station wagon, still wet from the swimming pool.

-Our senses can take us back in time to heal our grief but they can also save our sanity by rooting us in the here and now.
-Instead of worrying about my big project at work that I have to face tomorrow and deal with how it’s way behind schedule, I can sit quietly and enjoy how the little grey cat feels against my forearm.
-Smell the incense candle.
+Our senses can take us back in time—and sometimes trigger us—but also possibly heal our grief.
+They can also save our sanity by rooting us in the here and now.
+Instead of worrying about my quickly dwindling savings account, I can sit quietly at my desk and enjoy how the little grey cat feels against my forearm.
+Smell the incense-scented candle.
 Taste the coffee.
 Listen to the soundtracks.
 I’m here, now, in this place and time and life is good.
 I don’t have to regret all the things I’ve said and done and ruminate about all the people I’ve let down and all the ways I’ve sincerely and completely failed.
 Right now, hands on keyboard, cat on forearm, coffee in cup, candle burning, soundtracks playing, right now is all I can handle, or need to handle.

 So let’s take this obsession with our senses and how they intersect with time and write a big, fat series of novels about it, shall we?